APC is leading federal advocacy on compounding issues.

 As the only pharmacy association whose advocacy focus is solely the interests of pharmacy compounders, APC is the leading voice at the federal level on a range of issues impacting your compounding patients and business.

-From our lobbying on Capitol Hill to assure that legislation elevates and preserves compounding, to our advocacy before regulatory agencies like the Food & Drug Administration and the Drug Enforcement Administration, to the counsel and collaboration we provide to standards-setting bodies like the United States Pharmacopeia (USP), APC is active and assertive in representing your interests.
+From our lobbying on Capitol Hill to assure that legislation elevates and preserves pure ingredient compounding, to our advocacy before regulatory agencies like the Food & Drug Administration and the Drug Enforcement Administration, to our counsel and collaboration with standards-setting bodies like the United States Pharmacopeia (USP), APC is active and assertive in representing your interests.

 We also lead coalitions of sister pharmacy-related groups and work hand-in-hand with partners like National Community Pharmacists Association and the American Pharmacists Association on a range of important issues that impact pharmacy compounding.

 Most important of all, we get stuff done.
-In 2019 alone, our federal advocacy activities included:
+Last year alone, our federal advocacy successes included:

 These are presented in no particular order.
 We will update this section, adding links as information becomes available.

-- Assuring new USP <795> and <797> chapters do not unduly restrict science-based beyond-use dating.
+- Providing expert input to USP’s Compounding Expert Committee to help assure that new USP <795> and <797> chapters do not unduly restrict science-based beyond-use dating.

 - Supporting legislation to clarify that dietary supplement monographs, like drug monographs, are sufficient for compounding.
 APC BRIEFING PAPER